person learning new skill

 Create a Conducive Learning Environment

-Designate a physical or virtual space for learning that is free from distractions and conducive to deep focus.
+Designate a physical or virtual space for learning that’s free from distractions and conducive to deep focus.
 This could be a quiet corner at home, a dedicated study room, a local library, or even a favorite quiet coffee shop.
-Ensuring the right tools and resources, such as relevant books, access to reliable online databases, educational apps, or specific learning aids, are readily available can significantly enhance the learning experience and reduce friction.
+Ensure this space is equipped with the necessary resources, whether it’s books, a reliable internet connection, or specialized software.
+Minimizing external interruptions and creating a sense of sanctuary for learning enhances concentration and productivity.

 Practice Active Learning Techniques